lvltcode/react-tic-tac-toe/README.md

-# CoderSchool FTW - Movie Database
+# CoderSchool FTW - Tic-Tac-Toe React Game

 Created with love by: `lvltcode`